 |Photo Filter Thread Size||77 millimeters|

 Design & Features:

-Superzoom cameras by nature are not compact.
+Superzoom cameras, by nature, are not compact.
 Usually offering a long extending and fairly large zoom lens, the Nikon P1000 is not exempted from that.
-Yet, the Nikon P1000 is still lightweight and quite small compared to massive lenses you will need if instead, you choose for a similar DSLR setup.
+Yet, the Nikon P1000 is still lightweight and quite small compared to the massive lenses you will need if, instead, you choose a similar DSLR setup.

-The Nikon P1000 however, has to be the most extensive and most extreme you will come across when it comes to superzoom by themselves.
+However, the Nikon P1000 has to be the most extensive and most extreme you will come across when it comes to superzoom by themselves.
 The large part of the camera is primarily composed of its huge 125x zoom lens.
 The Nikon P1000s lens is relatively massive, with a 77mm filter thread.

 Practically, when it is fully extended, it doubles its length, making it more significant than the already big lens of the P900.
-Although considering the body of the camera, to exclude the glass, it is relatively small, but it is still almost as big as the size of a standard body of a DSLR.
+Although considering the camera’s body, to exclude the glass, it is relatively small, but it is still almost as big as the size of a standard body of a DSLR.

 Nikon P1000 is a relatively large camera, as mentioned, with many of its physical controls and buttons with a good grip making it easy to find and operate.
 Nikon still managed to make the weight lighter with plastic as the material used in constructing the camera.

 It feels amazingly lightweight despite the size.
 Being lightweight is a positive quality, but on the other hand, Nikon P1000 seems a little cheaper because of its lighter weight.
 The camera feels almost hollow and doesn’t have the same durability, sophisticated fit, and finish, as seen with Nikon’s DSLRs due to its plastic construction.

 When using the long-zooming lens, operating the camera can cause a little discomfort as it starts losing balance, zooming into longer focal points.
 This is another drawback with this camera, though, just a minor one.